FangUOFI/Lab_spatial_data_patterns/docs/index.md

 ### Conclusion for the local model:

 Let's create a map to see how these groups distributed.
-Here we color each polygon by the group called "quad_sig" So only counties around cook county are labled as High-High group.
+Here we color each polygon by the group called "quad_sig" So only counties around cook county are labeled as High-High group.
 That means these counties have high population, and also surrounded by counties with high population value.
 There is no significant relationship found in other counties.

 ```r